 Pro’s of wisdom

-Wisdom, in spite of this delay, allows for actionability, more then knowledge.
+Wisdom, in spite of this delay, allows for actionability, more than knowledge.
 ‘To know what to do’ is often a result of the attitude of the wise.

 Wisdom and thought leadership

 Philosopher Minke Tromp is the founder of the Black Sheep Community, aiming to connect Forward Thinkers from around the world in building their thought leadership.
-To her it is a way to connect wisdom and impact on a global scale.
+To her, it is a way to connect wisdom and impact on a global scale.
 For – as she sees it – too much valuable knowledge is not acted upon.
 And the ones who act, and have an impact, often can do with some wisdom.
-Her definition on thought leadership allows both the action and the wisdom-angle.
+Her definition of thought leadership allows both the action and the wisdom angle.
 Thought Leadership:

 ‘Influencing a narrative by understanding what needs to be done’Minke Tromp